 Level: The range of grades within which a given license is valid.

-License: Any credential issued to an educator under 603 CMR 7.0 0.
+License: Any credential issued to an educator as specified in 603 CMR 7.04(1).
 The terms "license" and "licensure" as used in 603 CMR 7.00 are equivalent to the terms "certificate" and "certification" as used in M. G. L. c.
 71, § 38G.

-Massachusetts Tests for Educator Licensure (MTEL): Examinations required of all candidates for Preliminary or Initial license.
+Massachusetts Tests for Educator Licensure (MTEL): Examinations required of all candidates for Provisional or Initial license.
 The MTEL examines communication and literacy skills, and subject matter knowledge appropriate to the license sought.

 Mentor: An educator who has at least three full years of experience under an Initial or Professional license and who has been trained to assist a beginning educator in the same professional role with his or her professional responsibilities and general school/district procedures.
 In addition, a mentor may assist an experienced educator who is new to a school, subject area, or grade level.
 A mentor may also assist an educator who is participating in a performance assessment or a district-based program for licensure.